-Pension and postretirement benefits - The overfunded or underfunded status of defined benefit plans is recognized in Other assets or Other liabilities in the Consolidated Balance Sheets.
-Changes in funded status related to prior service costs and credits and actuarial gains and losses are recognized in the year in which the changes occur through Accumulated other comprehensive income (loss).
-The benefit plan assets and obligations are measured at December 31.
+Pension and postretirement benefits - The overfunded or underfunded status of defined benefit plans is recognized in Other assets or Other liabilities on the Consolidated Balance Sheets.
+Changes in funded status related to prior service costs and credits and actuarial gains and losses are recognized in the year in which the changes occur through AOCI.
+Benefit plan assets and obligations are measured at December 31.
 Annual service cost, interest cost, expected return on plan assets, amortization of prior service costs and credits and amortization of actuarial gains and losses are recognized in the Consolidated Statements of Operations.

-Stock-based compensation - Loews Corporation records compensation expense upon issuance, modification or cancellation of all share-based payment awards granted, primarily on a straight-line basis over the requisite service period, generally three to four years.
-Stock Appreciation Rights ("SARs") are valued using the Black-Scholes option pricing model.
-The application of this valuation model involves assumptions that are judgmental and highly sensitive.
-These assumptions include the term that the awards are expected to be outstanding, an estimate of the volatility of the underlying stock price, applicable risk-free interest rates and the dividend yield of Loews Corporation's stock.
+Stock-based compensation - Loews Corporation records compensation expense upon issuance, modification or cancellation of all share-based payment awards granted, primarily on a straight-line basis over the requisite service period, generally three years.
 Restricted Stock Units are valued using the grant-date fair value of Loews Corporation's stock.